Xie Hongjun: Coaching career

 In 1975, Xie became a youth team coach for Beijing.
 Xie began to coach his son, Xie Feng, when he was three years-old.

 Personal life

-Xie Hongjun is married to former Chinese sprinter Zheng Yuru (郑玉茹).
-Together they have a son, Xie Feng, who played for Beijing Guoan and Shenzhen Pingan.
+Xie Hongjun was married to former Chinese sprinter Zheng Yuru (郑玉茹).
+Together they had a son, Xie Feng, who played for Beijing Guoan and Shenzhen Pingan.
+Xie Hongjun died on 17 October 2020, at the age of 91.